-There are slippery places in Indian philology, and we may well call to mind the famous sculptured stone of the Kaim of Kilprunes and the interpretation of its letters by that zealous antiquary, the Laird of Monk Barns-with their right meaning given by the old bluegown, Edie Ochiltree, to the sad discomfiture of the over-learned antiquary.
+These are slippery places in Indian philology!
+We may well call to mind the famous sculptured stone of the Kaim of Kilprunes, and the erroneous interpretation of its letters by that zealous antiquary, the Laird of Monkbarns.
+The right meaning was given by the old blue-gown, Edie Ochiltree, to the sad discomfiture of the over-learned antiquary.5

 Within a life time the accentuation of the name Niagara has been changed.
 We now place the accent on the antepenult syllable.
-The Indians, as the English, placed it on the penult, as we find it accented in Goldsmith's poem of "The Traveller," 1764:
+The Indians, as the English, placed it on the penult, as we find it accented in Goldsmith's poem, "The Traveller," 1764:

-"Where wild Oswego spreads his swamps around, And Niagàra stuns with thundering sound."
+"Where wild Oswego spreads his swamps around, And Niagara stuns with thundering sound."

-Even so late as the war of 1812 the colours of the York Volunteers were decorated with the word "Niagaira," in honour of their services on this frontier, and which are still preserved in Toronto in recognition of their royal donor, George, Prince Regent.
+Even so late as the war of 1812, the colors of the York Volunteers were decorated with the word "Niagaira," in honor of their services on this frontier, and are still preserved in Toronto in recognition of their royal donor, George, Prince Regent.

-When the Neutrals were totally exterminated by the Iroquois about 1650, the Seneca tribe took possession of their country on the eastern side of the Niagara, but not on the western side, which they allowed to be occupied by the Mississauguas, a branch of the great Chippawa Nation, who upon the expulsion of the Hurons from what is now western Ontario came down from the Northwest and claimed the territory as having belonged to them before the Hurons took it from them.
+When the Neutrals were totally exterminated by the Iroquois about 1650, the Seneca tribe took possession of their country on the eastern side of the Niagara.
+They allowed the western side to be occupied by the Mississauguas, a branch of the great Chippawa Nation, who, upon the expulsion of the Hurons from what is now western Ontario, came down from the Northwest, and claimed the territory as having originally belonged to them before the Hurons seized it.

 Their claim seems to have been admitted by the Iroquois, but no record exists of the transactions.
-The Mississauguas were allowed to take up the land as far as the Niagara River, and the site of the town of Onghiara became a chief settlement of the Mississauguas, where they were found in full possession by LaSalle on his first voyage to the west, in 1688.
+The Mississauguas were allowed to take up the land as far as the Niagara River, and the site of the town of Onghiara became a chief settlement of the Mississauguas, where they were found in full possession by LaSalle on his second voyage to the west, in 1678.6